hectorcorrea/hectorcorrea.github.io/blog/2024-09-12/computer-museum-valencia.md

 There was a section about video games that I also found interesting despite the fact that *I am not a gamer and have very little interest in video games*.
 One of the exhibits at the museum highlighted how much [the interest in video games was one of the reasons microcomputers made its way into peoples homes](https://museo.inf.upv.es/en/microinformatica/):

 > "These new personal microcomputers, designed with an 8-bit architecture, will find in the videogame sector an ideal field to offer the consumer a new amusement product, though always disguised as a tool of the future.
-However, this connection between videogames and the first home computers not only avoided the drive of computing, but also became the main reason for the demand explosion and development of new products, which finally led to the final implementation of the personal computer just as we know it today."
+However, this connection between videogames and the first home computers not only [did not prevent] the drive of computing, but also became the main reason for the demand explosion and development of new products, which finally led to the final implementation of the personal computer just as we know it today."

 ![Game console](https://hectorcorrea.com/images/val-micro1.jpg)

 ![Game console](https://hectorcorrea.com/images/val-micro2.jpg)

 On the more "business" class of computers there were several machines that really captured the era that I grew up in.
 For example, below is an *IBM System/23 Datamaster* an "all in one" kind of computer.
 I never used a computer like this but I did see a lot of them.
-Notice that it came with an Intel 8085 processor and 256 KB of RAM.
+Notice that it came with an Intel 8085 processor and 256 KB of RAM (that's four times more RAM than the Commodore 64 above).

 ![IBM Datamaster](https://hectorcorrea.com/images/val-datamaster.jpg)

 Below are two classical IBM PCs from the 80s.
 Notice how the first one has a 5¼-inch floppy drive and the second one has a 3½-inch floppy drive.
-The second one has also a more modern look, a bigger monitor, and a mouse!.
+The second one has also a more modern look, it's smaller, has a bigger monitor, and comes with a mouse!
 The cases were made out of metal in these machines, they were heavy and sturdy...and those keyboards, look at those keyboards!

 ![IBM PC](https://hectorcorrea.com/images/val-pc-ibm1.jpg)